wangcunxiang/Sen-Making-and-Explanation/README.md

 You can call this dataset as **Sen-Making**.

+**It is better to check SemEval2020-task4: https://github.com/wangcunxiang/SemEval2020-Task4-Commonsense-Validation-and-Explanation, because it has more data (train&valid data) and one extra subtask.**

 # Amendent on the Paper
 I sincerely apologize for making the 'perplexity' mistake in the paper.